 “Ignorance and prejudice are the handmaidens of propaganda.
 Our mission, therefore, is to confront ignorance with knowledge, bigotry with tolerance, and isolation with the outstretched hand of generosity.
 Racism can, will, and must be defeated.” ― Kofi Annan

-However, many decisions have intended and unintended consequences.
-Many choices have ethical or moral implications.
+Many decisions have obvious intended and hidden unintended consequences with ethical or moral implications.
 So, all our decision-making needs to involve discretion.
 For instance, when deciding which vegetable to eat would generally be a neutral choice.
 That is, as long as the decision does not have a harmful outcome.

 But, if you steal a vegetable, this has a harmful effect.
 Stealing harms the person who owns the vegetables.
 Theft is not a choice without negative ethical consequences.
-On the other hand, if you take vegetables from your garden, the decision is likely neutral, maybe even favorable.
+If you take vegetables from your garden, the decision is likely neutral, maybe even favorable.
 We need to recognize that our choices have a range of consequences, from neutral and benign to harmful and destructive.

 Negative Bias and Prejudice

-On the surface, prejudice (2) appears similar to the concept of choice.
+On the surface, prejudice (2) can appear similar to an innocent choice.
 It’s a decision between options.
-However, decisions made with underlying negative prejudice result in harmful outcomes which may not be immediately apparent.
+However, decisions made with underlying negative prejudice result in harmful outcomes, which may not be immediately apparent.
 The underlying prejudice creates a negative impact.
 It takes on several forms of discrimination, such as gender, ethnic, and racial bias.
 It could also incite physical harm and justify violence.

 Just because you don’t intend to cause harm doesn’t excuse you from participating in activities that do cause harm.
 So, their prejudice can be hidden in plain sight.
 It shifts the moral implications to someone or something else.
 But lack of intent does not reduce the effects of negative bias and prejudice.
 Hiding bigotry does not deter its impact.

 So, it is logical to conclude that prejudice is the root of harmful intent.
 The intent of our decisions is part of the fabric of our worldview.
 If you have a worldview with a negative bias, it will show up in your choices.
-Furthermore, the underlying intent becomes your rationale for making value judgments.
-It is how prejudice becomes a rational neutral choice.
+The underlying intent becomes your rationale for making value judgments.
+It is how prejudice becomes a rational, neutral choice.